JUAN DE FUCA ARENA

 Juan de Fuca Alumni

-Tyson Barrie - In 2006/07 Barrie played Midget hockey for the Juan de Fuca Grizzlies (scoring 130 points), appeared in three playoff games with the Victoria Grizzlies of the BCHL and played seven games with the Kelowna Rockets.
-From 2007 to 2011, Barrie played four years with the Rockets and was drafted in third round of the 2009 NHL draft by the Colorado Avalanche.
-In 2010 he won the Bill Hunter Memorial Trophy as the best defenseman in the Western Hockey League.
-He made his NHL debut with the Colorado Avalanche in 2012 and is currently with the Toronto Maple Leafs.
+Tyson Barrie - In 2006/07 Barrie played Midget for the Juan de Fuca Grizzlies (scoring 130 points), appeared in three playoff games with the Victoria Grizzlies and played seven games with the Kelowna Rockets.
+From 2007 to 2011, Barrie 256 games with the Rockets, winning the Bill Hunter Memorial Trophy as the WHL's best defenseman in 2010.
+The Colorado Avalanche drafted Barrie in the third round of the 2009 NHL draft and made his NHL debut with the Avalanche in 2012.
+On October 10, 2020, he signed a one year contract with the Edmonton Oilers.
 Tyson Barrie is the son of Len Barrie, the former Victoria Cougar player and Tampa Bay Lightning owner.

 Tampa Bay Lightning

 When Victoria resident Len Barrie bought the Tampa Bay Lightning in 2008, one of the first things he did was hold their rookie camp at Juan de Fuca Arena.
-This was the first training camp for Steven Stamkos, the first overall draft pick of the Lightning in 2008.
+This was the first training camp for Steven Stamkos, Tampa Bay's first overall draft pick in 2008.
 Tyson Barrie also attended the camp but was not associated with the Lightning since it was one year before he was draft eligible.